Updated: Sep 7

 3- Even though I didn’t hear the tape properly, I’ll just write down “Tá sé fliuch go craiceann” to be on the safe side.

 I did a science college interview in England a long time ago.
 I was up against an English professor and a German professor.
+I was asked if I was applying to the physics part of the science course as they corrected my initial test.
+This was either a genuine question in my application or a sign that I had failed my assessment!
 They were playing good cop bad cop where one was asking tough questions while the other was more relaxed.
 But they forgot about their accents when they decided that the English guy would be the good cop while the German professor played the bad cop.
 So whatever help the English teacher offered me sounded extremely sarcastic and the tough questions the German professor asked appeared extra tense.
-I told them I didn’t know but I think they were just waiting to see if I could spontaneously rediscover the laws of calculus.
+I told them I didn’t know but I think they were just waiting to see if I could independently rediscover the laws of calculus hundreds of years later!
+They looked sensitive and I asked them if they had a different figure to an astronomical question.
+They weren't too pleased!
+My watch alarm accidentally went off and they thought it must have been a mathematical watch!
 Needless to say I failed that interview!
+My application wasn't just declined but "rejected"!

-I’ve two posts near the top and bottom of page 6.
+I’ve two posts near the top and bottom of page 6 and also the first two posts on page 7.